Esowteric/browser-custom-dns/README.md

 Apologies in advance for the many issues with this project.
 Apart from the crash issue, we also need to sanitize input for security purposes; etc, and not leave that for the DNS server to have to handle.
 If nothing else, you can maybe use the spare parts to start your own project.

-If possible, please keep the solution at Visual Studio 2008, so that I can still open it in SharpDevelop 3 (or 4), and try to keep the target framework either at NET 2.0 or NET 3.5, or I won't be able to open the project.
+If possible, please keep the solution at Visual Studio 2008, so that I can still open it in SharpDevelop 3 (or 4), and try to keep the target framework either at NET 2.0 or NET 3.5, or I won't be able to work on the project.

 Many thanks.
 Enjoy!
 Eric T.